|

 modern "civilised" society use?

-Should our worst criminals be given a completely painless death even if the
+Should our worst criminals be given a completely pain free death even if the

 technology exists to provide one, or should a degree of physical suffering be